In This Article

-- The surfaces of particleboard is usually smoother than that of plywood
+- The surfaces of Particle Board are usually smoother than that of plywood

-- When compared to plywood, particle board is not considered very strong or durable
+- When compared to plywood, Particle Board is not considered strong or durable

-- Particle boards loses most of their strength in moisture and becomes swollen
+- Particle Boards lose most of their strength in moisture and become swollen

 - Industrial Grade (M2 and M3) – Can be used in cabinets, furniture and fixtures